Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

-where \(\Gtail\) is the filter generated by the pointwise image of \(\Gtail'\); this is generic since the forcing \(\Ptail\) is quite distributive in \(N[G_\kappa][S'][g']\).
 Composing the two lifts of \(i\) and \(k\) gives us a lift of \(j\).
 The situation is summarized in the following diagram; we should keep in mind that the pictured embeddings exist in \(V[G_\kappa][S][g]\).